gregwebs/Shelly.hs/README.md

 ### Haskell shell scripting libraries

-* [HSH](https://hackage.haskell.org/package/HSH) - A good alternative if you want to mixup usage of String and ByteString rather than just use Text.
+* [HSH](https://hackage.haskell.org/package/HSH): A good alternative if you want to mixup usage of `String` and `ByteString` rather than just use `Text`.
-* [HsShellScript](https://hackage.haskell.org/packages/archive/hsshellscript/3.1.0/doc/html/HsShellScript.html) - Has extensive low-level shell capabilities.
+* [HsShellScript](https://hackage.haskell.org/packages/archive/hsshellscript/3.1.0/doc/html/HsShellScript.html): Has extensive low-level shell capabilities.
-* [shell-conduit](https://hackage.haskell.org/package/shell-conduit) - efficient streaming via conduits.
+* [shell-conduit](https://hackage.haskell.org/package/shell-conduit): Efficient streaming via conduits.
 Makes some portability sacrifices by
-  * encouraging one to just use the shell instead of cross-platform Haskell code
+  * encouraging one to just use the shell instead of cross-platform Haskell code, and
-  * encouraging one to use a convenience function that searches the PATH at compile-time
+  * encouraging one to use a convenience function that searches the `PATH` at compile-time.
-* [shell-monad](https://hackage.haskell.org/package/shell-monad) - compile Haskell code down to shell script.
+* [shell-monad](https://hackage.haskell.org/package/shell-monad): Compile Haskell code down to shell script.
 This is a different approach from all the rest of the libraries.
 Writing your script is not as user-friendly as the other Haskell libraries, but it nicely solves the deployment issue.
-* [shh](https://hackage.haskell.org/package/shh) - shell like syntax with native piping.
+* [shh](https://hackage.haskell.org/package/shh): Shell-like syntax with native piping.
 Can be used from GHCi as an interactive shell replacement.
-* [turtle](https://hackage.haskell.org/package/turtle) - In some sense a [redesign of Shelly designed for beginner-friendliness](https://www.reddit.com/r/haskell/comments/2u6b8m/use_haskell_for_shell_scripting/co5ucq9)
+* [turtle](https://hackage.haskell.org/package/turtle): In some sense a [redesign of Shelly designed for beginner-friendliness](https://www.reddit.com/r/haskell/comments/2u6b8m/use_haskell_for_shell_scripting/co5ucq9).

 HSH, HsShellScript and shh (unlike Shelly currently) implement very efficient mechanisms for piping/redirecting in the system. turtle, like Shelly offers folding as a way to efficiently deal with a stream.